namansngh64/Blog-Engine/README.md

 # Blog-Engine

-This is a Web App where a registered user can create, edit, delete and comment.
+This is a Web App where a registered user can create, edit, delete and comment on blogs.

 Not registered users can only read the blogs posted.